 You may want at this point to have Stellarium rather propose object names with start with the string you enter.
 Do that in the Options tab of this panel.
 Now repeat searching (delete, and re-enter m to start over).
 Now the list is shorter and contains only objects which start with m: Maia, Mars, ...
 The first item in this list, Maia, is highlighted.
-Pressing $\Box$ now would go to Maia, but we want Mimas.
-We can either press $\Box$ a few times to highlight Mimas and then hit $\Box$ , or we can continue to type the name until it is the first/only object in the list.
+Pressing $\downarrow$ now would go to Maia, but we